Trinidad Fried Bake and Shark: The Best Fish Sandwich in the World

 fried bake and shark

-Trinidad Bake and Shark is more than just a meal – it’s a culinary odyssey that celebrates the rich tapestry of Trinidadian culture.
+Trinidad Bake and Shark is more than just a meal – it’s a culinary experience that celebrates the rich framework of Trinidadian culture.
 From its humble origins to its modern-day evolution, this iconic dish continues to captivate hearts and palates around the world.

 As you savor each delectable bite, remember the stories woven into every chewy bake and succulent shark (or other fish)– a testament to the enduring spirit of Trinidadian cuisine.

-I hope this homemade bake and shark transport you back to Maracas Bay!
+I hope this homemade fry bake and shark sandwich transports you back to Maracas Bay!

 fried bake and shark

-• 2 lbs fish, shark, carite, king fish, red snapper, catfish or other firm fish
+• fish, shark, catfish, carite, king fish, red snapper, catfish or other firm fish

 • Lemon juice (for washing fish)

-• 1 cup flour (to coat fish before frying) – ALL PURPOSE
+• flour (to coat fish before frying) – All-purpose

 Fried Shark in 5 Easy Steps